cGMP Violations

 Good Manufacturing Practice Violations

-It makes sense, too – the GMPs are a set of regulations, which, by their very nature, are designed to ensure that drugs are manufactured in such a way that they meet the requirements of the Federal Food, Drug and Cosmetic Act as to safety and have the identity and strength and meet the purity characteristics that they purport or are represented to possess.
+It makes sense, too – the GMPs are a set of regulations, which, by their very nature, are designed to ensure that drugs are manufactured in such a way that they meet the requirements of the federal Food, Drug and Cosmetic Act as to safety and have the identity and strength and meet the purity characteristics that they purport or are represented to possess.
 The major federally-funded government healthcare programs, Medicare and Medicaid, operate under the express provisions that they will only pay for medical services and products that are “reasonable and necessary.”
 Unsafe or ineffective drug products are neither reasonable nor necessary.
 Accordingly, as the theory goes, the United States suffers monetary damages if Medicare and Medicaid programs pay for unsafe or less effective products.
 These and other federally-funded healthcare programs spend billions of dollars every year on pharmaceuticals.

 False representations concerning minor or technical violations will not be the basis for FCA liability.
 Distribution of products that are not totally GMP compliant (but have been falsely documented to be) do not necessarily result in unsafe (or sub-potent) products.
 The issuance of a substantial number of violations detailed in Form FDA 483 or also Warning Letter do not necessarily lead to FCA liability.
 Substantial violations of the GMP, later covered up in writing, however, could very well be the basis for FCA liability.
 False representations about compliance with 21 CFR 211.100, (failure to follow and/or document production and process control procedures) for example, could under some circumstances raise the issue.
 The common thread through each violation its that he violation is severe enough so that the drug product that finally reaches the public is foreseeably substantially less safe or less effective than if the GMPs were not violated.